Holistic Hotel

 In most contemplative traditions, "noble silence" refers to the suspension of unnecessary speech.
 You do not speak unless genuinely required for safety or essential function.
 Eye contact with other participants is minimised.
 Phones, books, and other inputs are put away.

-At Vipassana retreats — ten days of noble silence practiced in the tradition of S.N.
+At Vipassana retreats and yoga retreats — ten days of noble silence practiced in the tradition of S.N.
 Goenka — participants experience what many describe as the most difficult and most rewarding ten days of their lives.

 The Neurological Case